bekirdag/gpt_review/README.md

   The CI job also appends the **“Unreleased”** section from the changelog to the job summary for fast PR review.
 * **E2E Smoke** – launches a real Chrome/Chromium via Selenium to catch driver/browser mismatches early.

+> Future work: add an API‑mode smoke that calls a mocked endpoint for hermetic CI.

 ---

 ## Troubleshooting

+**Browser mode**

 * **No window / instant Chrome exit (SSH)**
   - Ensure `echo $DISPLAY` prints something like `localhost:10.0`.